-After publishing twenty-five books of which two won a Theodor Seuss Geisel medal and five won honors for best Beginning Reader of the year, it is clear that Mo Willems’ Elephant and Piggie series has been a huge success.
-Sadly in 2016, the world said good-bye to the dynamic duo with The Thank You Book.
+After publishing twenty-five books of which two won a Theodor Seuss Geisel medal and five won honors for the best beginning reader of the year, it is clear that Mo Willems’ Elephant and Piggie series has been a huge success.
+Sadly in 2016, the world said good bye to the dynamic duo with The Thank You Book.
 But do not fear, Elephant and Piggie now live on in a new collaborative series called Elephant and Piggie Like Reading!
-Mo Willems has teamed up with a variety of authors and illustrators including Laurie Keller, Charise Mericle Harper, and Caldecott winner Dan Santat to create a new Easy Reader series.
-Unlike other series that usually center around the same characters, the common thread in this series is the introduction and wrap up by Elephant and Piggie.
-In a recent interview with Mo Willems, he commented that the general idea behind the series is that Elephant and Piggie are retired and are now sharing the books that they love to read in their spare time with others.
+Mo Willems has teamed up with a variety of renowned and award-winning authors and illustrators to create an entertaining line of easy readers sure to excite children about reading!

 We are Growing by Laurie Keller, 2016

 Whoever thought grass could be so funny?
 Large text accompanied by lots of onomatopoeia tell the story of eight blades of grass who find themselves growing in all different ways.
 Each shoot has a distinct personality or feature that makes them the tallest, curliest, silliest, etc. Poor Walt is the last to grow and struggles to figure out what he is.
 When they are all cut shorter by a lawn mower, Walt discovers his own talent.
 While the others are at first distraught after being cut down, their mood quickly changes when two insects point out that they will grow again.

 The Cookie Fiasco by Dan Santat, 2016

 When there are three cookies for four friends, they must decide how to divide the cookies fairly.
 Comical arguments ensue on just how the cookies should be distributed.
 Hippo, who breaks things when he is nervous, accidentally splits the cookies into pieces promoting a discussion on fractions.
 Luckily the cookies are eventually broken in equal parts for all to enjoy… until a cow enters with three glasses of milk.

 The Good for Nothing Button by Charise Mericle Harper, 2017

 When a yellow bird presents a red button to two other birds, he declares that the button does nothing.
 When the other birds press the button, they feel a range of emotions from surprise, to sadness, to happiness, etc. creating the conclusion that feelings are something and that instead of the button doing nothing it in fact does everything.
-As with the other two books in the series, this story repeats many of the same text allowing the reader to build confidence with their new literacy skills while enjoying a humorous story.
+As with the other books in the series, this story repeats many of the same text allowing the reader to build confidence with their new literacy skills while enjoying a humorous story.